-The word BaZi (八字) means eight characters in Chinese.
-It is actually the date and time of birth expressed in eight special Chinese characters.
+The word BaZi literally means eight characters in Chinese.
+In fact, BaZi is actually the date and time of birth expressed in eight Chinese characters.
 These eight characters are often displayed as four pillars (i.e. four columns) of characters; as a result, BaZi is also known as Four Pillar (四柱).
 The four pillars of characters express the qi (i.e. cosmic energies) of the year, month, day and hour at the moment of birth.

 A BaZi has two components: Destiny Chart (命盘) and Big Luck Cycle (大运).
-Destiny Chart is the destiny component.
-It is also known as the BaZi.
+The Destiny Chart is the destiny component.
+This component is often displayed as eight Chinese characters.
+Because of this, the Destiny Chart is also known as the BaZi.
 The Destiny Chart holds the code to a person's destiny.
-Analyzing the Destiny Chart would decode what destiny indicates about affinity for friends, siblings, father, mother, talent, wealth, career, marriage, etc.
+Analysing the Destiny Chart would decode what destiny indicates about affinities for friends, siblings, father, mother, talent, wealth, career, marriage, etc.

 The Big Luck Cycle is the luck component.
-It is a series of two Chinese characters arranged in pillar form.
+This component is often displayed as a series of two Chinese characters arranged in pillar form.
 Each pillar represents the qi in a 10-year period.
 The Big Luck Cycle holds the code to a person's luck.
-Analyzing the Big Luck Cycle and its interactions with the Destiny Chart would decode how luck changes through time.
+Analysing the Big Luck Cycle and its interactions with the Destiny Chart would decode how luck changes through time.

 According to BaZi studies, both destiny and luck play important role in a person's fortune.
-An analogy of a person's life journey is a car on a long journey.
-A car journey (i.e. life journey) is good or bad depends on the car condition (i.e. destiny) and the road condition (i.e. luck).
-The car journey would be smooth if the car condition is good and the road is not bumpy.
-The car journey would not be so smooth if the car condition is not so good and the road is bumpy.
+A simple analogy of a person's fortune is a car on a long journey.
+A car journey is good or bad depends on the car condition (i.e. destiny) and the road condition (i.e. luck).
+The car journey will be smooth if the car condition is good and the road is not bumpy.
+The car journey will not be smooth if the car condition is bad and the road is bumpy.